 More information about salary options can be found at education.gov.uk.
 The table below summarises the standard training bursaries available, as well as scholarships where applicable.

-At United Teaching we strongly encourage trainees to apply for scholarships which are awarded by the Institute of Mathematics and its Applications, the Institute of Physics, The Chartered Institute for IT and the Royal Society of Chemistry.
+At United Teaching we strongly encourage trainees to apply for scholarships which are awarded by the Institute of Mathematics and its Applications, the Institute of Physics and the Royal Society of Chemistry.